 The program has been a lightning rod for criticism, outrage and fierce debate, dominating discussions at the Collision Industry Conference (CIC) and association meetings nationwide.
 It has led to the formation of at least four new auto body associations and garnered international attention.

 State Farm has said the program creates improved parts availability, quality, order accuracy, competitive pricing and process efficiency.
 The company says repair delays caused by parts ordering issues generate millions of dollars in rental vehicle expenses daily across the industry, and high parts costs are reducing the number of repairable vehicles for shops.
 PartsTrader is meant to curb both problems.

 But many in the industry see it differently.
 PartsTrader has been hit with overwhelming resistance from repairers and associations that argue it cuts into profits, slows operations, creates additional work and extends cycle time.
 That’s all in addition to fears that the program could spread to other insurance carriers and cause shops to relinquish control over yet another aspect of their business.

 Collision repairers have been hungry for information on PartsTrader’s impact and what to expect if the program enters their market.
-But State Farm has not released any quantitative data illustrating how the program is working and little has been said by repairers actually using it.
+But State Farm has not release_notesd any quantitative data illustrating how the program is working and little has been said by repairers actually using it.
 So FenderBender sat down with four repair professionals using the program in four separate test markets to dig into the operational and financial impacts they’re experiencing.
 Note: the opinions of the individuals interviewed are their own and are not representative of the views of FenderBender.

 FB: What impact has PartsTrader had on your shop from an administrative perspective?